Court ruling creates mishmash of transportation mask rules

 “While this means that our employees are no longer required to wear a mask – and no longer have to enforce a mask requirement for most of the flying public – they will be able to wear masks if they choose to do so, as the CDC continues to strongly recommend wearing a mask on public transit,” United Airlines said.

-The Association of Flight Attendants, the nation’s largest union of cabin crews, has recently taken a neutral position on the mask rule because its members are divided about the issue.
+The Association of Flight Attendants, the nation’s largest union of cabin crews, has recently taken a neutral position on masks because its members are divided about the issue.
 On Monday, the union’s president appealed for calm on planes and in airports.

 Alaska Airlines said some passengers who were banned for violating the mask policy will remain banned.